 Walking trails lead a unique tropical dry forest setting, and there’s a nature discovery centre, which offers insights on the flora and fauna of the Turks and Caicos, and hands-on involvement with turtle and reef projects.

-The resort is also home to an organic hydroponic farm which raises produce, and incorporated with freshly caught seafood, the dishes at Amanyara are created with some of the freshest ingredients on the island.
+The resort is also home to an organic hydroponic farm which raises produce, and incorporated with freshly caught seafood, the dishes and food at Amanyara are created with some of the freshest ingredients on the island.

 Private dining can also be arranged if preferred.

 Their signature circular bar offers drinks and cocktails, with exceptional views of the western shore of Providenciales.

 As is usual, online prices typically exclude the 12% government accommodation tax.
 Check before booking if this has been included in the price.